 - The efficacy of street sweeping is limited by the general condition of the roadway, and other obstacles such as low limbs, parked cars, trash cans, etc. Sweepers cannot sweep around vehicles parked along the roadway.
 Residents are encouraged to remove vehicles parked along the street, so that the sweeper may complete as efficient and effective a route as possible.

-Beginning in May 2015, for the purpose of scheduling and resident awareness, the City has been divided into 8 zones, 2 of which will be swept on a particular week of each month throughout the year.
+For the purpose of scheduling and resident awareness, the City has been divided into 4 areas which will be swept on a particular week of each month throughout the year.
 The street sweepers do not go out on Wednesday due to the trash service provided by Republic Waste.
 For the purpose of street sweeping, the weeks are counted beginning with the first FULL week of each month.
 The weekly zones are included in the maps linked below.

 Questions regarding the City of Rosenberg’s street sweeping program may be directed to Citizen Relations at (832) 595-3301.